 - Hedge Funds

-This is about as diverse a range as you can hope to encounter from most brokers, especially when it comes to trading on an international scale with more than 135 international markets making up its global trading offering across 33 countries.
+This is about as diverse a range as you can hope to encounter from most brokers, especially when it comes to trading on an international scale, with more than 150 international markets making up its global trading offering across 33 countries.

-Not only this, Interactive Broker continues to expand its range on a regular basis in keeping with the demands of their clients and in 2020 Interactive Brokers introduced fractional shares to its growing portfolio of options.
+Not only this, Interactive Brokers continues to expand its range on a regular basis in keeping with the demands of their clients, and in 2020, Interactive Brokers introduced fractional shares for European stocks and ETFs to its growing portfolio of options.

-At the time of this Interactive Brokers review they offered access to 78 stock markets from across the globe and a total of 13,000 ETFs.
-This is an unparalleled offering and includes the provision of penny stocks and fractional shares.
+At the time of this Interactive Brokers review, they offered access to 90+ stock markets from across the globe and a total of 13,000 ETFs.
+This is an unparalleled offering and includes the provision of penny stocks and fractional shares for European stocks and ETFs.
 Interactive Brokers offer fractional shares that are only available on the following stock exchanges: NYSE, NASDAQ, AMEX, ARCA, or BATs.

-With 105 currency pairs Interactive Brokers have one of the largest selections available online.
+With 105 currency pairs, Interactive Brokers has one of the largest selections available online.

-Interactive Brokers were rated Best Online Broker for Mutual Funds by Benzinga and this seems like a title that is well deserved.
-With over 40,000 mutual funds from 400 fund families, investors can access funds from Allianz, Vanguard and Blackrock.
+Interactive Brokers was rated the Best Online Broker for Mutual Funds by Benzinga, and this seems like a title that is well deserved.
+With over 19,000 mutual funds from 550 fund families, investors can access funds from Allianz, Vanguard, and Blackrock.

 In keeping with all their other offerings, the selection of bonds at Interactive Brokers is extremely competitive.
 This includes the full suite of US government bonds as well as: